 - more refunds for medical expenses through the Medicare Safety Net

-- Seniors Card—Generally if you’re over 60 and work less than 20 hours per week, you can receive discounts at a range of commercial businesses and some public services.
-Eligibility rules vary depending on where you live—you can find links to your home state or territory here.
+- Seniors Card - Generally if you’re over 60 and work less than 20 hours per week, you can receive discounts at a range of commercial businesses and for some public services.
+Eligibility rules vary depending on where you live.
+Find our more depending on your home state or territory.

-- Newstart Allowance—If you haven’t reached age pension age, you could be eligible for help with finding a job.
-Job seekers have to apply for jobs, train or study to qualify, but this activity test is more flexible if you are 55 or older.
-So you may be able to meet requirements by doing at least 30 hours a fortnight of suitable paid work, self-employment or Centrelink-approved voluntary work—or a combination of these.
+- Newstart Allowance - If you haven’t yet reached Age Pension age, you could be eligible for assistance.
+Under the Newstart Allowance, job seekers generally have to apply for jobs, train or study to qualify, but the Mutual Obligation Requirements are more flexible if you're 55 or older.
+You may be able to meet these requirements by doing some level of suitable paid work, self-employment or Centrelink-approved voluntary work—or a combination of these.

-- Pension Loans—If you only receive a part age pension due to your income or assets (but not both), you can use your real estate as security for a loan to generate an income.
+- Pension Loans - If you don’t receive, or only receive a part Age Pension due to your income or assets (but not both), you can use your real estate as security for a loan under the Pensions Loan Scheme to generate an income.

-- Work Bonus—If you’re working and receiving the age pension you could be entitled to a Work Bonus, which excludes up to $250 a fortnight of your pay from the Centrelink income test.
-This means you are able to keep more of your income, or work for short periods with little or no effect on your age pension.
+- Work Bonus - If you’re working and receiving the Age Pension you could be entitled to a Work Bonus, which excludes up to $250 a fortnight of your pay from the Centrelink income test.
+This means you're able to keep more of your income, or work for short periods with little or no effect on your Age Pension.

 Like to know more?

-- Read more about money and your retirement.
+- You can also try our short online learning module about money and your retirement.